 Generalized anxiety disorder - self-care

-Generalized anxiety disorder (GAD) is a mental health condition in which you are frequently worried or anxious about a number of different things.
+Generalized anxiety disorder (GAD) is a mental condition in which you are frequently worried or anxious about many things.
 Even when there is no clear cause, you are still not able to control your anxiety.

-Your health care provider may prescribe one or more medicines, including:
+Your provider may prescribe one or more medicines, including:

 - An antidepressant, which can help with anxiety and depression.
 This kind of medicine can take weeks to work.
 It is a safe medium- to long-term treatment for GAD.